 Boost Energy Naturally Without The Caffeine Crash

 If you’re like most overly busy adults, you rely on a morning cup of coffee to get your energy flowing.
 But when the inevitable caffeine crash hits, you reach for another cup, and another, just to keep going throughout the day.
-Don’t worry – you are definitely not alone, and as long as you aren’t dumping in loads of cream and sugar, coffee is actually a healthy indulgence that can lower your risk of heart disease.
+Don’t worry – you are definitely not alone, and as long as you aren’t dumping in loads of cream and sugar, coffee is actually a healthy indulgence.

 However, there are ways to naturally boost your energy and sustain it through your day that don’t come with a caffeine crash.
 The first is simply to be mindful about your diet.
 Carb-heavy meals break down into sugar in your body very quickly and burn out just as fast.
 This leads to a crash similar to that experienced after caffeine, as well as some powerful cravings for junk food.